 After we have heard and accepted the answer to the “What?” question – that

 loving God is the greatest commandment – we’d better know as well the answer to the “How?” question: “How do I love God?”
-To this question, Jesus has given 2 answers: Love God for Himself; love God by loving people.
+To this question, Jesus has given two answers: Love God for Himself; love God by loving people.

-I believe that if we truly . . .deliberately . . . and passionately seek to love God with all our hearts and all our souls and all our minds, and seek to love our neighbors as ourselves, that not only will we have obeyed God’s Greatest Commandment to love, but we will also become the Church, the Body of Christ, that God desires for us.
+I believe that if we truly . . .deliberately . . . and passionately seek to love God with all our hearts and all our souls and all our minds, and seek to love our neighbors as ourselves, that not only will we have obeyed God’s Greatest Commandment to love, but we will also become the Church, the Body of Christ, that God desires for us to be.

 Let’s look at how God would have us to do this.